Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION` `CHALLENGE`

-This is an endurance test: you'll lost so much damage by not being able to light the gas leaks, so you'll have to rely entirely on Soul Robber, maybe using Blue Souls to do some extra damage, and your ability to survive against all of his attacks.
-Remember the tips presented in You're King Of Nothing!, and keep a steady pace when fighting him.
+This is an endurance test: you'll lose so much damage by not being able to light the gas leaks, so you'll have to rely entirely on Soul Robber and your ability to survive against all of his attacks.
+Remember the tips presented in You're King Of Nothing!, and to use your Crystal Bottles

 ## The Speedrun Before Christmas